goulash32/reversomatic/README.md

 ```typescript
 averageFrameDelay: boolean
 ```
-<blockquote>Reversomatic will average the delay of each of the input GIF's frames to determine the output GIF's frame delay rate if *averageFrameDelay* is *true*. *averageFrameDelay takes precedence over all other delay settings if enabled*.</blockquote>
+<blockquote>Reversomatic will average the delay of each of the input GIF's frames to determine the output GIF's frame delay rate if <em>averageFrameDelay</em> is <em>true</em>. <em>averageFrameDelay takes precedence over all other delay settings if enabled</em>.</blockquote>

 ```typescript
 forcedFrameDelay: number
 ```
-<blockquote>Reversomatic will floor the value provided in *forcedFrameDelay* and use it as the constant frame delay in the output GIF.</blockquote>
+<blockquote>Reversomatic will floor the value provided in <em>forcedFrameDelay</em> and use it as the constant frame delay in the output GIF.</blockquote>

 If neither of the above options are set, Reversomatic will use the input GIF's first frame delay to determine the output GIF's constant frame delay.